 Our smallholding is blessed with a wide array of bird species as we are surrounded by grassland so you can bird spot from your cottage.
 Alternatively, head to RSPB Ynys-hir reserve, home of BBC Springwatch 2011 to 2013, or visit the Dyfi Osprey Project and Welsh Wildlife Centre.
 Cardigan Bay is known as the Dolphin Coast, and if you book a trip with Bay To Remember or New Quay Boat Trips you may spot bottlenose dolphins and grey seals.

-Ceredigion has dedicated routes for the independent cyclist such as the Ystwyth Trail and the Rheidol Cycleway.
-There is a bike hire centre and shop a 10 minute drive from Banceithin, and a circular cycle route passes the end of our drive heading to Aberaeron.
+Ceredigion has dedicated routes for the independent cyclist such as the Ystwyth Trail and the Rheidol Cycleway, and a circular cycle routes passes the end of our drive heading to Aberaeron.
 A range of bikes, including electric bikes, can be hired from Crys Melyn Cycles.
 Mountain bikers are catered for at the Nant Yr Arian Forest Visitor Centre.
 Or just enjoy exploring the lanes around Banceithin - route 1; route 2 (with thanks to Richard & Elizabeth for all their pedalling!).

 "Fantastic cycling in the lanes with no cars for hours on end!"